 Setting Description Factory Default Disabled Disables the switch port operation.
 Auto Port auto negotiating speed with the link partner and selects the highest speed that is compatible with the link partner.
-10Mbps HDX Forces the current port to 10Mbps half-duplex mode.
-Auto 10Mbps FDX Forces the current port to 10Mbps full-duplex mode.
-100Mbps HDX Forces the current port to 100Mbps half-duplex mode.
-100Mbps FDX Forces the current port to 100Mbps full-duplex mode.
-1Gbps FDX Forces the current port to 1Gbps full-duplex.
+10Mbps HDX Forces the cu port in 10Mbps half-duplex mode.
+10Mbps FDX Forces the cu port in 10Mbps full-duplex mode.
+100Mbps HDX Forces the cu port in 100Mbps half-duplex mode.
+100Mbps FDX Forces the cu port in 100Mbps full-duplex mode.
+Auto 1Gbps FDX Forces the port in 1Gbps full-duplex.
+SFP_Auto Automatically determines the speed of the SFP.
+Note: There is no standardized way to do SFP auto detect, so here it is done by reading the SFP rom.
+Due to the missing standardized way of doing SFP auto detect some SFPs might not be detectable.
+100-FX SFP port in 100-FX speed.
+1000-X SFP port in 1000-X speed.